SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "Suspicious desktop.ini Action"

     Detects unusual processes accessing desktop.ini, which can be leveraged to alter how Explorer displays a folder's content (i.e. renaming files) without changing them on disk.

     - **Effort:** advanced

+??? abstract "Svchost Modification"

+    Detects the modification of svchost in the registry.

+    - **Effort:** advanced